 In the catering industry, you know there are many different expenses that can quickly cut into your budget.
-While there are some corners you should never cut, there are a few tips we can offer that should help lower your food-purchasing costs and add some breathing room to your budget.
-Continue reading today’s post to learn more about getting the most from your catering budget.
+While there are some corners you should never cut, there are a few tips we can offer that should help with lowering food costs and add some breathing room to your budget.
+Continue reading today’s post to learn more about restaurant food costs and getting the most from your catering budget.

 At Source1 Purchasing, we can offer the tools you need to propel your catering business to the next level.
 Contact us today to learn more about the benefits we offer, including access, control, and visibility.
 We look forward to being your dedicated procurement service company.